parthpaliwal-49/testing/ReadME.md

 # File Transfer from On-Premises Server to Google Cloud

-This guide provides a guidelines for securely migrating files from an on-premises server to Google Cloud.
+This document provides a guideline for securely migrating files from an on-premises server to SFTP Location.
 The migration script includes configuration settings, batch script files for password or PPK-based authentication, and the necessary tools.

 ## Prerequisites

 Before you start, ensure you have the following:
 - Access to the on-premises server where the files are located.
-- Google Cloud storage setup and SFTP credentials.
+- SFTP credentials.
 - A zip file containing the migration script.

 ## Step-by-Step Process